icai-imat-deep-learning/deep-learning/README.md

 ## Grader

 The grader can be used to grade any GitHub Classroom project.
+To be able to set up the grader and use it, the easier way is to clone all the repositories locally with Classroom CLI.
+In order to to that first you will need to follow the following steps:

+- Install gh:

+    ```
+    sudo apt install gh
+    ```

+- Auth login:

+    ```
+    gh auth login
+    ```

+- Install classroom extension:

+    ```
+    gh extension install github/gh-classroom
+    ```

+- Clone all the repositories:

+    ```
+    gh classroom clone student-repos -a <code>
+    ```

+These steps are meant to be executed from wsl or linux.
+The code can be found in the assignment in GitHub Classroom, when clicking the download button.

+After downloading all the repositories